- My LS

 Practical framework for law firms and sole practitioners on return to the office

-We've updated this framework to reflect the most recent guidance from the government on ensuring a COVID-19 secure workplace.
+We've updated this framework to reflect the most recent government guidance for offices (March 2021) on ensuring a COVID-19 secure workplace.

 These are the most relevant points for legal services.